 - 1) Minimum recorded compression in any one cylinder should not be less than 70% of the highest recorded cylinder. - 2) Measured using an accurate shop tachometer at normal operating temperature.
-Idle RPM on EFI models is not adjustable. - Timing must be set using special procedures indicated in the appropriate service manual.
+Idle RPM on EFI models is not adjustable. - 3) Timing must be set using special procedures indicated in the appropriate service manual.
 Timing cannot be set using conventional methods.
 Special tool(s) required. - 4) Always use dipstick to determine exact quantity of oil required.
 Do not fill above "FULL" mark. - 5) Do not over fill.
-Correct level is at the "Full Cold" mark on the coolant recovery bottle when coolant is cold.
+Correct level is at the "Full Cold" mark on the coolant recovery bottle when coolant is cold. - 6) Do not operate the LS3 engine in salt or brackish water unless it is equipped with a freshwater cooling system. - 7) Refer to the Indmar owner's manual for the proper procedure to check the oil level.